Erls-Corporation/homeroom/README.md

 homeroom
 ========

-# homeroom, the only fucking class that I ever went to (a NodeJS OO Class Factory)
+# homeroom, the only class that I ever went to (a NodeJS Class Factory)

 ```javascript